mewfree/damien-personal-blog/content/posts/adwords-google-spreadsheets.md

 }
 ```

-`javascript›.getStatsFor(date_range)` is a useful method to get statistical data for a specific date range.
+`.getStatsFor(date_range)` is a useful method to get statistical data for a specific date range.
 Other date ranges like `LAST_7_DAYS` or `LAST_MONTH` can be used.

 Result:
 ```
 [[ad group name, yesterday impressions, yesterday clicks, yesterday avg CPC, yesterday cost], [philadelphia, 0, 0, 0.0, 0.0], [chicago, 0, 0, 0.0, 0.0], [los_angeles, 0, 0, 0.0, 0.0], [houston, 0, 0, 0.0, 0.0], [new_york_city, 0, 0, 0.0, 0.0]]
 ```

 This is from a paused campaign so every stat is at 0 but you should see your real-life numbers.
 Our data is now well structured.
-The last step is to write the data in the sheet by adding `javascript›.setValues()` at the end.
+The last step is to write the data in the sheet by adding `.setValues()` at the end.

 ## Final script
 ```javascript